(TLRY) – Why Tilray Shares Are Trading Higher Today

-Tilray Brands, Inc. TLRY reported Thursday that it has entered into an agreement with its joint venture partner Double Diamond Holdings Ltd. to acquire two promissory notes worth $8.46 million and $30.9 million, reported Seeking Alpha.
+Tilray Brands, Inc. TLRY entered into an agreement with its joint venture partner Double Diamond Holdings Ltd. to acquire two promissory notes worth $8.46 million and $30.9 million, reported Seeking Alpha.

 The total sum of over $39 million will be payable by Ontario-based Aphria Diamond, a joint venture between greenhouse operator Double Diamond and Aphria Inc, which Tilray acquired in May 2021.